OpenTTD/OpenTTD/docs/Readme_Windows_MSVC.txt

 3) TTD GRAPHICS FILES
 ---------------------
-See section 4.1 of readme.txt for the required 3rdparty files and how to install them.
+See section 4.1 of README.md for the required 3rdparty files and how to install them.

 4) COMPILING